hollyschinsky/phonegap-workshop/polish.md

 ---
 layout: module
-title: Module 1&#58; Styling, Status Bar, Icons and Configuration Tips
+title: Module 1&#58; Adding Polish | Configuration Tips
 ---
 This module is going to take you through a couple steps to polish the application a bit more.